FetchDX fecal sample testing kit box on a white background

 Ice pack to keep the sample fresh

-Prepaid overnight shipping
+Prepaid return shipping

-Lab testing for intestinal parasites + Giardia
+Lab testing for common intestinal parasites

-Results sent to your vet first; follow-up shared with you
+Results sent to you and your vet

 Best for: